 Select one or more items in the Solution Explorer to make auto-properties get-only in the files under these nodes and their child items.

 Right-click anywhere in the text editor or right-click the selection and choose Cleanup Code in the context menu.

 In the Code Cleanup dialog that opens, select the newly created profile.

 Click Run.
 ReSharper will make auto-properties get-only in the selected scope.

-If you want to make auto-properties get-only without opening the Code Cleanup dialog, you can bind the created profile to the silent cleanup and run it by pressing Ctrl+Shift+Alt+F. You can also create a custom cleanup profile that would combine making properties get-only with other code style tasks.
+If you want to make auto-properties get-only without opening the Code Cleanup dialog to choose a profile, you can bind the created profile to the silent cleanup and run it by pressing Control+Shift+Alt+F. You can also create a custom cleanup profile that would combine making properties get-only with other code style tasks.